cjbeattie/wine-climate-api/README.md

 - Any time the user makes a request to the climate-insights endpoint, simply fetch the pre-calculated data from the `climate_insights` table.
 - A table that references all the listed `wine_regions` also exists to link all data via foreign key to the respective wine region.
 - Any aggregation functions are done at the database using Django's ORM rather than calculated in python code.
 This avoids unnecessary amounts of data being loaded into memory.
+- The database is optimized with indexing on frequently queried fields to improve query performance.
+Indexes are applied to foreign key relationships, date fields, and other commonly filtered columns to speed up lookups, filtering, and ordering while ensuring efficient data retrieval.
+- Caching has not been implemented, as this endpoint performs a simple database retrieval with no complex processing.
+However, it could still be beneficial in the future to improve response times and reduce database load as the service scales.

 ### Database Schema